2019 SOR-sponsored Travel Grant Award Winners

 Jane Oh, SPT, CSCS, USAW-1 – Columbia University

 What I love most about CSM is represented in the name itself; it combines the sections of the APTA and mediates conversation between individuals that may never have the opportunity to meet otherwise.
 I like that the proximity of section booths in the exhibit hall allows one to walk down and chat with section members of each group.
-Dr. Jain and Dr. Schmitt gave me a warm welcome at the Section on Research (SOR) booth; I was introduced to local SOR events, special interest groups, and how to become a more active member in the section.
+Dr. Jain and Dr. Schmitt gave me a warm welcome at the Academy of Physical Therapy Research (SOR) booth; I was introduced to local SOR events, special interest groups, and how to become a more active member in the section.
 Dr. Al Temawi and I discussed the importance of identifying other professionals with similar research goals.
 He shared that, by developing the right relationships at local SOR events, I may find opportunities to continue with sports research as part of a career.

 By entering a community of more seasoned, like-minded clinicians and researchers, I get to access what SOR offers through its vision: education, advocacy, and networking.
 This also paves a way to nurture ideas that may not be viable or gain momentum on its own—without that added spark of inspiration.
 I am impressed by the clinicians and researchers I’ve met at CSM.
 I intend to continue my professional growth by attending future CSM and APTA events which, in addition, will help me provide the best available evidence-based practice to my patients.